loopstock-io/challenges/backend-devs/README.md

 - Write the simple random integer generator
 - Write the integer average calculator
 - Write the API that stores avarages in a SQL database and serves them to an http endpoint
 - Write configuration and/or explain how to run it locally
-- Describe how'd you provision a set of linux machines and how'd you orchestrate, monitor and troubleshoot these services.
+- Describe how you would provision a set of linux machines and how'd you orchestrate, monitor and troubleshoot these services.

 ### Random integer generators